christiandt/Secure-Chat/README.md

 To run the chat client, do the following:
 - Run nameserver.py on the server
-- Edit the IP in nameclient.py on the clients to the IP of the server
+- Edit the IP in nameclient.py (on the clients) to the IP of the server
-- Run main.py
+- Run main.py on the clients

 ## Class Diagram